mahuntington/angular-notes/day3/README.md

 1. Describe publish/subscribe model and how it relates to Observables
 1. Demonstrate when a normal promise is not optimal
+1. Switch from a Promise to an Observable

 ## Describe publish/subscribe model and how it relates to Observables